chanchaltiwari01/chanchaltiwari01/README.md

 ## About Me

-- 👀 I’m Hardware design Trainee at Agnisys.
+- 👀 I’m Associate Research and Development engineer at Agnisys.
 -  🌱 I’m currently working on Verilog, SystemVerilog, UVM, AMBA, and PCIe.

 ## How to Reach Me